 In case of an immediate MDT trace session and the UE being in idle mode, the MME shall silently discard the stored trace session context.

-Note: Signaling based deactivation does not apply for logged MDT trace sessions, the logged MDT trace session terminates when logging duration expires.
+Note: Signaling based deactivation does not apply for logged MDT or Logged MBSFN MDT trace sessions, the logged MDT and Logged MBSFN MDT trace session terminates when logging duration expires.

 4.1.4.10 Deactivation mechanisms at UE for MDT

-The UE shall discard a logged MDT trace session when logging duration expires and shall indicate the availability of logged measurement results to the network next time it enters connected mode.
+The UE shall discard a logged MDT or Logged MBSFN MDT trace session when logging duration expires and shall indicate the availability of logged measurement results to the network next time it enters connected mode.

 4.1.5 MDT Trace selection conditions